xbeat/Machine-Learning/README.md

 Introduction to Data Wrangling with Pandas

 Data wrangling is the process of cleaning, structuring, and enriching raw data into a desired format for better decision making in less time.
 Pandas is a powerful Python library that provides high-performance, easy-to-use data structures and data analysis tools for handling structured data.

+## Essential Python Modules for Data Science

+Web Scraping with BeautifulSoup

+BeautifulSoup is a powerful library for parsing HTML and XML documents, making it ideal for web scraping tasks.
+It provides intuitive methods to navigate, search and extract data from HTML documents while handling malformed markup gracefully.

 ## Data Cleaning with Python and SQL